¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The Shadow Dilemma

-One "Aha!" moment for many woodworkers is realizing that more light doesn't always mean better visibility.
-High-output UFO lights can create harsh shadows if not spaced correctly.
-To combat this, I recommend using fixtures with a wide beam angle (120 degrees) and overlapping the light patterns.
-This ensures that when you are leaning over a workbench, the light from the adjacent fixture fills in the shadow cast by your head and shoulders.
-For deeper insights on this, you might explore Designing a High Bay Layout for Warehouse Safety, which applies many of the same principles of uniformity to smaller workspaces.
+High-output UFO lights can create harsh shadows if spaced too widely.
+We recommend using fixtures with a 120-degree beam angle and overlapping the light patterns.
+This helps ensure that when you lean over a workbench, the light from adjacent fixtures fills in the shadow cast by your body.
+For layout strategies, see our guide on Designing a High Bay Layout for Warehouse Safety.

 LED High Bay Light dimming options, 10% to 100% brightness